paweljedrzejczyk/rwr-redux/README.md

 <%= redux_router 'RoutesName', server_side: true %>
 ```

 **NOTE**: `rwr-redux` automatically handles matching, redirecting and routing errors.
-Redirects and 404's are passed to Rails and handled there so you will be redirect or get 404 page like in normal Rails app.
+Redirects and 404's are passed to Rails and handled there so you will be redirected or get 404 page like in normal Rails app.

 ## Contributing
 ## Issues